AriaSalvatrice/AriaModules/README.md

 There are three different form factors available of the same underlying module:

-- **Quatherina's Quality Quad Quantizer**  (or **Qqqq**): The full 20hp version, featuring piano buttons, 4 polyphonic quantizer columns, and 16 memory slots.
+- **Quatherina's Quality Quad Quantizer**  (or **QQQQ**): The full 20hp version, featuring piano buttons, 4 polyphonic quantizer columns, and 16 memory slots.
-- TODO: **Quack**: This smaller 7hp version only include piano buttons, and a single polyphonic quantizer column from Qqqq.
+- TODO: **Quack**: This smaller 7hp version only include piano buttons, and a single polyphonic quantizer column from QQQQ.
 - TODO: **Q<**: 3hp.
 1 column.
 External input.
 Tiny.

 Those modules are all expanders of each other: the left one sets the scale to the one on the right, which forwards it.
-For example, if you only require two quantizer lines and no sequencer, you can use **Quack** on the left and **Q<** on the right, to use only half the size of **Qqqq**.
+For example, if you only require two quantizer lines and no sequencer, you can use **Quack** on the left and **Q<** on the right, to use only half the size of **QQQQ**.
 If expander behavior is not desired, you can leave a gap between the instances, or TODO: disable expander features from the right-click menu.

 The scale of the device can be set from multiple sources, and **the last source to make a change always has the last word what's the scale**.
 All the quantizer lines on a module follow the same scale.
-And while in this documentation, I call them scales for simplicity, **Qqqq** also works with chords, and can be a fantasatic arpeggiator.
+And while in this documentation, I call them scales for simplicity, **QQQQ** also works with chords, and can be a fantasatic arpeggiator.

-Let's look at the controls of **Qqqq** in detail.
+Let's look at the controls of **QQQQ** in detail.
 If you understand them, you'll also understand what the smaller form factors do.

 - **Piano keys**: They always show you the current scale.
 Keys lit in yellow are parts of the scale, while unlit keys are disallowed.
 You can also click on the keys to change which notes are allowed.
 When you click the **visualize** button of a quantizer line, the notes currently playing on that line are lit pink.